Virtual Undergraduate Town Hall: Speeding up Deep Reinforcement Learning via Transfer and Multitask Learning

 Research Presentation: Speeding up Deep Reinforcement Learning via Transfer and Multitask Learning

 Deep Reinforcement learning (DeepRL) has been increasingly popular as a way of learning to control agents without needing to hand-craft inputs.
 For example, DeepRL can learn to control video game characters directly from pixel-level input to maximize their scores!
 Unfortunately, DeepRL algorithms often suffer from high time and data complexity, which can be problematic for real-world applications.
 In this talk, Yunshu Du will review the basics of reinforcement learning and deep learning, and then describe some of the challenges associated with training a DeepRL agent.
-Lastly, Yunshu will present my research on how to leverage two approaches, transfer learning (in which an agent can leverage learning in a previous task to speed up a new task) and multitask learning (in which an agent can learn to perform multiple tasks simultaneously).
+Lastly, Yunshu will present research on how to leverage two approaches, transfer learning (in which an agent can leverage learning in a previous task to speed up a new task) and multitask learning (in which an agent can learn to perform multiple tasks simultaneously).
 Results will be presented in the domain of Atari Games.

 Mentoring Topic: How to Choose a Research Direction as an Undergraduate